sachinpatel16/Barter_backend/MerchantDeal.md

 **Important Notes:**

-- Points are deducted from merchant's wallet when deal is created
+- **Points are deducted immediately** from merchant's wallet when deal is created
 - Deal becomes active immediately after creation
-- Points are locked until deal is completed or expired
+- Points are locked in the deal until completion or expiry
+- If no category provided, merchant's default category is automatically assigned
+- Deal value is auto-calculated (points_offered / 10)

 **Response:**